The art of high altitude sickness12 min read

 * severe headache * nausea * vomiting * increased weakness * fatigue * shortness of breath * loss of coordination * irritability * rapid heartbeat * swelling of limps and face

 If you are experiencing a moderate altitude sickness, it will be challenging to walk the straight line.
 You know, the heel to toe test.
-That would seem hard, not to say impossible.
 You will probably look like someone completely different.
 I tend to have my face swollen at altitude.
-In such a case, it is best to descend.
-Some 300-600 meters will make a huge difference and will ensure you get down before you become incapable of walking.
+In such case, it is best to descend.
+Some 300 to 600 meters can make a huge difference and will ensure you get down before you become incapable of walking.
 A day or two at a lower elevation should make you feel better.
-Give yourself time to recover and acclimatize before you go up again.
+Give yourself time to recover and acclimatise before you go up again.

 Descend 500m or more; if descent is not possible, use a hyperbaric chamber or administer low-flow oxygen (1-2 lts/min); if descent is not possible and oxygen is not available, administer acetazolamide (250 mg BD), or dexamethasone (4 mg PO or IM q 6 hourly), or both until symptoms resolve.

-This is where we talk of HAPE (high altitude pulmonary edema) and HACE (high altitude cerebral edema).
-If you are suffering from any of those conditions, you need to get down.
+This is HAPE (high altitude pulmonary edema) and HACE (high altitude cerebral edema).
+If you are suffering from any of those conditions, you need to get down NOW!
 When experiencing Moderate AMS, your ego and power of will may help you continue going up.
 If you experience HAPE or HACE, though, you feel the urgency of descending.

 High altitude pulmonary edema is caused when hypoxia increases both arterial flow and blood pressure to the lungs to a point when fluid leaks from the capillaries.
 It is something like drowning in your own fluids.
 The symptoms are: